Christos3788/Regret-Uncertainty-and-Bounded-Rationality-in-norm-driven-decisions/README.md

 - **RNG Seeds:** Every run records seeds/configuration in results CSVs for replication.
 - **Batch Runs:** Duplicate the notebook, or parameterize via top‑level cells; keep a **one‑run‑per‑folder** convention (`results/`, `figures/`) for clarity.
 - **Performance Tips:** Reduce `Nsim` (per‑season epidemic samples) and shorten `vacCycles` to explore behavior quickly; increase them for stable estimates.

-> The original example README emphasizes logging minimal **InfoMatrix** and **Params** tables; you can do the same by writing a single summary row (e.g., final coverage, mean attitudes, last outbreak size) and the full parameter vector per run. fileciteturn2file0

 ---